Amanda Trivizas Sizzles In A Cream-Colored Bikini

 Amanda took to the popular social media platform to share a pic of herself in the sexy cream-colored two-piece that highlighted her killer curves.
 The bandeau-style top barely contained her enormous chest, boasting a deep neckline that showcased her ample decolletage.
 It is also important to note that the top was non-padded and had a thin material that made her nipples visible underneath the garment.

-She wore matching bikini bottoms that boasted high leg cuts that came up on her body, highlighting her hips, taut tummy, and her slim waistline.
-The light-colored swimwear made her flawlessly, tanned skin pop.
+She wore matching bikini bottoms that boasted high leg cuts that sat high on her body, highlighting her hips, taut tummy, and her slim waistline.
+The light-colored swimwear made her flawlessly, tanned skin stand out.

 In the Instagram snap, Amanda posed outdoors with tall plants surrounding her background.
 She posed front and center and cocked her right hip to the side as she held some strands of hair with her left hand, while her other hand was down.
 She looked directly at the camera with her lips parted, giving a sultry gaze.

-The model wore her long, brunette hair down in a center part, and styled in wavy curls that fell over her shoulders and back.
+The model wore her long, brunette hair down in a center part and styled in wavy curls that fell over her shoulders and back.
 She wore a full makeup application that included defined brows, well-blended smoky eyeshadow, faux lashes with mascara, eyeliner, bronzer, pink blush, as well as pink-colored lipstick.
 She sported a gold choker necklace as her accessory.

 Amanda didn’t mention anything about where the photo was taken in the caption.
 Although, she revealed that her bikini was from Fashion Nova and tagged the brand in the post and the photo.